rushikeshjawale/Lucky_number/README.md

 • Create a Button to share the Number to other applications.

-# Step 3:
-**Lets initialise the widgets of the MainActivity and add the functionality of "Wish me a Luck" that allows the user to be directed second Activity**
+# Step 3: Initialise the widgets of the MainActivity and add the functionality of "Wish me a Luck" Button.

 ### 1) Declaring the widget: